 When it comes to case design, I purposely looked for the coolest, craziest and distinctive cases that are on the market.

 If someone is spending a bunch of cash on a case, it needs to look the part.
 And trust me, all of these cases have a design that will make PC lovers take a second look.

 However, a case should never be 100% about the looks.
 Yeah, we want to show off our amazing PC case but what if it is a horrible building experience?
 That would make the case not even worth considering.

-Each of these cases have a good level of utility combined with the aesthetics.
+Each of these cases has a good level of utility combined with aesthetics.
 Whether it’s for optimal cooling or for features you won’t find in other cases, utility is a must when it comes to the high-end world of PC cases.

 I don’t see a point in sharing a post showcasing the most expensive PC cases without taking a look at how unique each case is.

-It should come to no surprise that these cases are going to be some of the most unique looking cases that you have ever seen because of their price point and design overall.
+It should come as no surprise that these cases are going to be some of the most unique-looking cases that you have ever seen because of their price point and design overall.